Acne Treatments at Simple Online Doctor

 Some medicines can cause acne as a side effect.
 Particularly those that modify hormone levels in the body.
 Examples of drugs that can cause acne are corticosteroids, testosterone, and lithium.

-Oil-based cosmetics can result in worsening of acne, especially if not removed regularly.
+Oil-based cosmetics can result in worsening acne, especially if not removed regularly.
 For this reason, most cosmetics are now oil-free and recommended to be removed before sleeping.

 There are various acne products available both over-the-counter and via prescription.
 Which acne treatment is right for you depends on the cause and severity of your acne.
-For this reason, it is best to speak to a health professional before treating your acne to gain insight on which treatment will be most appropriate.
+For this reason, it is best to speak to a health professional before treating your acne to gain insight into which treatment will be most appropriate.
 It is important to note that for almost every acne treatment, it will take about 4-8 weeks until noticeable improvement to symptoms occurs.

 Please note that Australian law prevents us from naming specific prescription treatments.
 After completing an assessment, you will be presented with the treatment options our doctors can prescribe.
 Our doctors will then assess whether the treatment is suitable for you.
 You can also seek advice from your local GP or pharmacist.